 Deposits: Custodial credit risk for deposits is the risk that in the event of a failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in possession of an outside party.
 Protection from custodial credit risk exists for the State's deposits in excess of FDIC insurance coverage.
 Banks in Iowa which accept public funds deposits are required to pledge collateral in an amount equal to, or in excess of, the total amount by which the public funds deposits in the bank exceeds the total capital of the bank.
-If the applicable deposit insurance, the liquidation of pledged collateral, or the funds received from drawing on any Letters of Credit, and the assets of the bank which are liquidated within 30 days of the closing of the bank are not sufficient to satisfy the loss to public units, then the Treasurer shall obtain the additional amount needed to satisfy all remaining claims from the state sinking fund for public deposits in banks are inadequate to cover the remaining loss, the Treasurer shall make assessments against all remaining banks whose public funds deposits of the primary government and fiduciary funds at June 30, 2021, were exposed to custodial credit risk for \$357.8 million of uninsured and uncollateralized bank deposits, of which \$351.9 million was invested in money market funds as cash equivalents.
+If the applicable deposit insurance, the liquidation of pledged collateral, or the funds received from drawing on any Letters of Credit, and the assets of the bank which are liquidated within 30 days of the closing of the bank are not sufficient to satisfy the loss to public units, then the Treasurer shall obtain the additional amount needed to satisfy all remaining claims from the state sinking fund for public deposits in banks to the extent funds in the sinking fund are sufficient to cover public funds depositors' claims.
+If the funds in the sinking fund for public deposits in banks are inadequate to cover the remaining loss, the Treasurer shall make assessments against all remaining banks whose public funds deposits exceed federal deposit insurance coverage to satisfy the remaining loss.
+The \$997.4 million of total combined bank deposits of the primary government and fiduciary funds at June 30, 2021, were exposed to custodial credit risk for \$357.8 million of uninsured and uncollateralized bank deposits, of which \$351.9 million was invested in money market funds as cash equivalents.